America's first gay bishop remembers Tutu's generosity and kindness - ExBulletin

 Now, with same-sex marriage, it’s hard to remember how controversial it was, and for him to stand by my side just as I was being left out… it completely shocked me, Robinson said.

-In the preface to the Robinsons book, Tutu also apologized for the cruelty and injustice the LGBTQ community had suffered from his fellow Anglicans.
+In the preface to Robinson’s book, Tutu also apologized for the cruelty and injustice the LGBTQ community had suffered from his fellow Anglicans.

 Tutu, said Robinson, used his own experience of oppression to understand and empathize with others.